FenixEdu/fenixedu-academic/MIGRATION.md

 8. Log in with a manager user.
 (The following steps assume that your installation has the core bennu UI modules).

+9. If you have functionalities with path: "/publico/searchScormContent.do" change them to "/publico/searchFileContent.do"

-9. Go to `https://<url>/bennu-scheduler-ui/index.html#custom`, and run the following script to import User's private keys.
+10. Go to `https://<url>/bennu-scheduler-ui/index.html#custom`, and run the following script to import User's private keys.
 You should change the path to the `keys.json` file being read, so that the path points to the file created in step 2), and is acessible by the Application Server.

     ```java
     package pt.ist.fenix;